Coherence of statistics

 - geography

-This work is led by different teams within the Health Population and Methods Group at the Office for National Statistics (ONS).
+This work is led by the Office for National Statistics (ONS).

-This work facilitates a joined up approach across the statistical system in responding to the recommendations of the Inclusive Data Taskforce (IDTF).
+This work facilitates a joined up approach across the statistical system to respond to the recommendations of the Inclusive Data Taskforce (IDTF).
 This includes an implementation plan to improve data inclusivity across the UK statistical system.

 You can contact the team by emailing Equalities@ons.gov.uk.

-- published the Embedding Inclusivity in UK data report which included an overview of the progress made to 2023
+- published the ‘Inclusive Data Taskforce commitments: Annual Progress Report 2024‘, which included an overview of the progress made to 2024

-The ONS will continue working with colleagues across the Government Statistical Service (GSS) to address prioritised equalities data gaps identified by the IDTF in a coherent way.
-This work will be informed by the National Statistician’s Inclusive Data Advisory Committee (NSIDAC) and the Future Population and Migration Statistics Programme (FPMS).
+- continued working with colleagues across the Government Statistical Service (GSS) to address prioritised equalities data gaps identified by the IDTF in a coherent way — this work was informed by the National Statistician’s Inclusive Data Advisory Committee (NSIDAC) and the Future Population and Migration Statistics Programme (FPMS)

-During the rest of the year, we plan to:
+During the rest of the year, the ONS plans to:

-- publish our annual report in late summer 2024
+- publish the final IDTF annual report in late summer 2025

 Further information